| Article Index |

 Affiliation: Pittsburgh Pirates

-Parking: Victory Field is at the southwestern edge of downtown Indianapolis, adjacent to attractions like the Indianapolis Zoo, the Indiana Convention Center and Lucas Oil Stadium.
+Parking: Victory Field is part of White River State Park, along with attractions like the Indianapolis Zoo, the Indiana Convention Center, and the NCAA.
+It is also in close proximity to Lucas Oil Stadium.
 As a result, there are 6,400 parking lots and ramps with available parking close to the ballpark.

 Directions: 501 W. Maryland St., Indianapolis.
 As mentioned, the ballpark is at the southwestern corner of downtown, so any signs pointing the way to downtown Indianapolis or Lucas Oil Stadium will lead you to the ballpark.
 Through the ballpark is technically on Maryland Street, the real location of the ballpark is at West Street (which runs north-south from I-70) and Washington Street, which runs east-west throughout Indianapolis and intersection with I-70 as well.